 Again, like the other RTX 2070 Super graphics cards, it can push well above 60 fps even at ultra graphics setting.
 This makes the RTX 2070 Super a good graphics card for 1440p (high refresh rate) gaming resolution.

 Up next let’s check out the results we got in 2160p game resolution.
-This isn’t really a graphics card intended for 4K UHD gaming; but just in case you are interested, go ahead and check out the results on the next page.
+This isn’t really a graphics card intended for 4K UHD gaming; but just in case you are interested, go ahead and check out the results.

 2160p Gaming Benchmark Results